cheng-chi/bulletsim_source/README.md

 # bulletsim_source
 Code for tracking deformable objects by stereo cameras

+Tang, Te, Yongxiang Fan, Hsien-Chung Lin, and Masayoshi Tomizuka.
+"State estimation for deformable objects by point registration and dynamic simulation."
+In Intelligent Robots and Systems (IROS), 2017 IEEE/RSJ International Conference on, pp. 2427-2433.
+IEEE, 2017.

+Tang, Te, Changhao Wang, and Masayoshi Tomizuka.
+"A framework for manipulating deformable linear objects by coherent point drift."
+IEEE Robotics and Automation Letters 3, no. 4 (2018): 3426-3433.

 ## I. Dependency Installation

 ### 1. Install Ubuntu 14.04 LTS